What is a Hard Money Loan?

 Hard Money Loans with West Forest Capital

 West Forest Capital provides funds to real estate investors and others looking to finance non-owner-occupied real estate.
-We fund property types that include apartments, single-family, multi-family, commercial, industrial, and mixed-use buildings.
+We fund property types that include apartments, single-family, multi-family, commercial, industrial, and mixed-use.

-We lend in New Jersey, New York, Connecticut, Rhode Island, New Hampshire Massachusetts, Pennsylvania, Georgia, and Florida.
+We lend in New Jersey, New York, Connecticut, Massachusetts, Rhode Island, New Hampshire, Georgia, and Florida.